Embark Behavioral Health strives to demystify the concept of insurance billing for our families.

 We understand insurance billing is a difficult process, which is more complicated in the behavioral health industry.

 We will walk you through the steps of verification of benefits, determining if you have the proper coverage to bill the insurance, what the authorization process entails, and submitting claims to the insurance for coverage.

 To get things started, we will begin to gather information regarding your insurance policy, which includes the client’s name, DOB, policy holder, policy holder DOB, address, and a picture of the front and back of the insurance card.
 We will also need to obtain clinical and treatment history.
 Once this information is collected, we can begin the work of obtaining a Verification of Benefits.

 During the Verification of Benefits, we will consult with your insurance company and will obtain authorization requirements for each level of care.
 This includes Residential Treatment (RTC), Partial Hospitalization Program (PHP), Intensive Outpatient Program (IOP), or Outpatient (OP).
 After this consultation occurs, we will partner with you to understand what to expect along the way.

-If a precertification is required, our Utilization Review team will review the clinical documentation provided at time of enrollment and the assessment completed by our clinician.
-The clinical document provided at enrollment is comprised of testing, letters, and assessments.
-The utilization review team will compile the case and begin communicating with the insurance provider.
+If a precertification is required, our Utilization Review team will review clinical documentation collected prior to enrollment and the assessment completed by our clinician.
+The clinical document prior to enrollment is comprised of testing, letters, and assessments.
+The Utilization Review team will compile the case and begin communicating with the insurance provider.

-Embark is currently out-of-network with insurance companies but works with most major carriers.
-If you do not have out-of-network benefits we will seek a Single Case Agreement when permitted by the payor.
+Embark is currently out-of-network with insurance companies but most major carriers work with us.
+If you do not have out-of-network benefits, we will seek a Single Case Agreement (see definition below) when permitted by your insurance company.
 We are currently working with many insurance carriers to become contracted and an in-network provider.

-Our Medicaid contracts are limited to a few payors for Calo, Lake of the Ozarks.
-We are unable to accept Medicaid for the remainder of our programs.
+Medicaid is only accepted through a few payors at our Calo program.
+We are unable to accept Medicaid for our other programs.

 Insurance Benefit Glossary of Terms